jmrlibrary/library-hours/readme.txt

 Find sample.oonfig.php in hours/admin and create a copy called called config.php.
 Update your database name, username, and password here.

-Restrict admin folder using directions here: https://help.dreamhost.com/hc/en-us/articles/216363187-Password-protecting-your-site-with-an-htaccess-file  If it doesn't seem to work and you have already restarted Apache, it might be that you need to change the Apache configuration to Allow Override All and then restart again.
+Restrict access to admin folder.
+One way to do it: https://help.dreamhost.com/hc/en-us/articles/216363187-Password-protecting-your-site-with-an-htaccess-file  If it doesn't seem to work and you have already restarted Apache, it might be that you need to change the Apache configuration to Allow Override All and then restart again.

 To configure: